chinakook/MobileNetV2.mxnet/README.md

 ## Training
-Please training using the gluon [image_classification interface](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py).
+For training, please using [this interface](https://github.com/zhreshold/mxnet/blob/model_zoo/example/gluon/train_imagenet.py).

 ## Accuracy in ImageNet
-In the first epoch, we've got 14.314% validation accuracy in ImageNet 2012 dataset.
+In the first epoch, we've got 20.181% validation accuracy in ImageNet 2012 dataset.
 We will release a pretrained model when we get the accuracy of the paper.